About Providing Storage on Sia

 -99.89712%

-Interaction weight is a metric measured between your host and each renter on the Sia network.
-For example, if a renter tries to contact your host and you're frequently offline or don't have your wallet unlocked (a prerequisite to your host being online), your interaction score will decrease with that renter.
+Interaction weight is a metric measured between your storage node and each renter on the Sia network.
+For example, if a renter tries to contact your storage node and you're frequently offline, your interaction score will decrease with that renter.
 Again, this score is unique for each renter you encounter - it will be different for each renter on the Sia network.

-Keeping your host online and your wallet unlocked while hosting will keep this score as high as possible.
+Keeping your storage node online will keep this score as high as possible.

 We have an incredible community building on Sia.
-Third-party sites can develop their methods for scoring hosts based on various metrics.
-For example, Sia Central has developed a Host Browser, which allows you to browse and compare hosts.
+Third-party sites can develop their methods for scoring storage providers based on various metrics.
+For example, Sia Central has developed a Host Browser, which allows you to browse and compare storage providers.

-These benchmarks differ from the core Sia protocol but are still helpful and may be used to help monitor and improve your host over time.
+These benchmarks differ from the core Sia protocol but are still helpful and may be used to help monitor and improve your storage node over time.

-Once you've started hosting, you'll probably want to keep an eye on your host score and see how you might be able to improve your host ranking.
+Once you've started providing storage, you'll probably want to keep an eye on your storage node score and see how you might be able to improve your node's ranking.

 Getting Started with hostd